Tips for Talking About Sexuality for Parents

 Their self-respect begins with the consideration they receive from others.

 Ideally, we want our kids to talk with us, but they may be uncomfortable and need another option.
-Find someone that has similar values to yours that your child can go to if they have a question or a concern.
+Find someone with values similar to yours that your child can go to if they have a question or a concern.

 These tips will help you have successful conversations with your child about sexuality.
 And remember, these conversations are not one-time-only talks.
-Keeping the lines of communication open will help your child learn, and will help you feel more comfortable talking.
+Keeping the lines of communication open will help your child learn and help you feel more comfortable talking.

 Download the Free Handout